JasiahPeppers/To-Do-List-Web-App-Group2-/Roles&TaskOverview.md

 ## All Members
--Will be using GitHub to share code, make changes if needed, testing
+-Will be using GitHub to collaborate, share code, make changes if needed, testing